sitraka-/decolonial-futures/design-and-outer-space.md

     <style>.pa header:after { content: "Arturo Escobar, 2018 — Paraphrasing Paola Antonelli"; }</style>
     <span class="quotes">Design approaches <em>[...]</em> are critical, activist, organic, and political; they are about thinkering (thinking with your hands, doing hands-on conceptual work), about problem finding and problem framing more than problem solving, and about functional social fictions rather than science fiction;</span>
     <aside class="notes">
-    - Design poiesis is transformative—it’s not only about producing artefacts, but about reshaping how we interact with and understand our world.
-In this spirit, Arturo Escobar, paraphrasing Paola Antonelli, captures this transformative potential:<br><br>
+    - So design poiesis frames design’s transformative nature not as problem-solving, but as a way of reshaping meaning and relations.
+In this spirit, Arturo Escobar, paraphrasing Paola Antonelli, captures this potential:<br><br>
     - Design approaches like this are critical, activist, and political.
 They emphasise thinkering—thinking through making—where hands-on experimentation shapes ideas.
 It’s less about solving problems and more about discovering and reframing them.
 This resonates with critical making, where the process of crafting itself becomes a tool for questioning and imagining, creating functional social fictions that challenge existing realities or produce speculation grounded in real social and material conditions.
   </aside>
 </section>